Tyrannophryne

-Tyrannophryne pugnax, the tyrant devil is a species of deep-sea anglerfish in the dreamer family, Oneirodidae.
-It is the sole member of its genus.
+Tyrannophryne is a monospecific genus of marine ray-finned fish belonging to the family Oneirodidae, the dreamers, a family of deep-sea anglerfishes.
+The only species in the genus is Tyrannophryne pugnax, the tyrant devil.
 Like other oneirodids, T. pugnax is a bathypelagic fish with a bioluminescent lure.
 It is known only from two adolescent female specimens, one caught in 1928 near Tahiti-Rarotonga, and the other in 1956 northwest of Bikini Atoll.